Family pleads for U.S. prisoner at heart of Afghan peace push

 'A FATHER'S JOB'

-The Pentagon is working for the missing soldier's release.
-"Finding Bowe Bergdahl is a top priority, and we will not stop searching for ways to return him to his family and country," said Pentagon spokesman George Little.
+The Pentagon says it is working for the missing soldier's release.
+"Finding Bowe Bergdahl is a top priority, and we will not stop searching for ways to return him to his family and country," said Defense Department spokesman George Little.

 "We fully understand the family's concerns and they can be assured that we are doing everything possible to bring him home safely."

-A U.S. defense official, speaking on condition of anonymity, said the Pentagon regularly briefs Bergdahl family on their son who they believe is in "fairly good health."
+Another U.S. defense official, speaking on condition of anonymity, said the Pentagon regularly briefs the Bergdahl family on their son, who is believed to be in "fairly good health."

 The Pentagon declined to discuss where Bergdahl may be being held, but officials believe his situation is still hazardous.
 "We're not talking about real nice guys out there who are willing to let Sergeant Bergdahl walk," the official said.